albertattard/spring-boot-camp/docs/01-primer/03-demo.md

 1. Return the list of offices

-   The second endpoint that we need to build is a `GET` request to the e`/offices`, as shown in th following example.
+   The second endpoint that we need to build is a `GET` request to the `/offices`, as shown in the following example.

    ```bash
    $ curl "http://localhost:8080/offices"